Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * All actions are keyboard-focusable.
 * All interactable elements have hover and focus styling applied to them.
 * All images have meaningful alt text for screen reader users.
-* All icons have an aria-label to describe them, unless semantic text is also visible.
+* All icons have an aria-label to describe them unless semantic text is also visible.

 ### Reading Level